How to Age Well: what you need to know about aging well

 Getting older is one of the few certainties in life.
-But how can you make the most of it?
+But what is the key to aging well?

 Aging is scary.
 That’s what everyone tells you.
-But it doesn’t need to be.
+But it doesn’t need to be - it's possible to learn how to age well.

 Of course, getting older brings different challenges and benefits.
 Look at everything through the prism of youth, and ageing seems alien.
 But it happens to everyone, however young they once were.
 And as anyone over 50 will tell you—we aren’t done yet.

-The trick is to know how to age well—taking care of your brain and body, sustainably, so that it can take care of you, now and for years to come.
+The trick is to know how to age gracefully—taking care of your brain and body, sustainably, so that it can take care of you, and maybe even get better with age.
 Think fewer vampire facials, more omega 3.

 What aging does to our brains